sysujjlab/sysujjlab.github.io/content/event/bishe kexuanxin chenzijia/index.md

   # country: United States

 #summary: Shared AI Announcement
-abstract: "Xuanxin Ke and Zijia Chen's undergraduate theses were recognized as Outstanding Undergraduate Theses at the college-level for the Class of 2024."
+abstract: "Xuanxin Ke and Zijia Chen's undergraduate theses were recognized as Outstanding Undergraduate Theses at the school-level for the Class of 2024."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.